ChrisRackauckas/PkgUpdate/README.md

 # PkgUpdate

-A repository for developing and discussing blog posts
+A repository for developing and discussing blog posts.

 ## Current Agenda